 The report only collects data on sales, not on actual usage.
 So veterinarians and farmers may purchase antibiotics, but never administer them to animals.
 Plus, in both human and animal medicine, antibiotics are administered by weight.
 It takes more antibiotics, on a per pound basis, to treat a 2,000 pound cow than a 150 pound human.

 In addition, there are many more farm animals than humans.
 For instance, there are approximately 327 million people in the United States, compared to about 9.1 billion chickens raised on U.S. farms.
 “So it’s not apples to apples.
 You can’t just take the (FDA) numbers and compare them directly.
 You have to consider the caveats that go along with it,” Obbink says.

 Obbink adds that farmers and veterinarians don’t just want to see a decrease in sales of antibiotics.
-Instead, they are focused on the whole picture, she says.
+Instead, they are focused on the whole public health picture, she says.
 “We want to prevent disease in the first place.
 We are doing a lot of research on antibiotic alternatives.
 We make sure to implement good vaccine protocols for animals and practice good farm biosecurity.
 So helping animals stay healthy in the first place,” Obbink says.